 “Voxel Farm is a next generation procedural voxel engine.
 Create rich, massive worlds for games, movies, TV shows and business applications.
 Allow your users to build and destroy at will in a truly sandbox environment.”

 Voxel Farm, based out of Brossard, Quebec, Canada, the company is dedicated to allowing developers to enhance the worlds in which characters interact.
-It was originally created by Miguel Cepero, Voxel Farm
+It was created by Miguel Cepero, Voxel Farm

 Echoing my earlier words on Minecraft, coincidentally, Voxel Farm used its tools to create a breathtaking version of Minecraft.
 Gone are the rudimentary yet effective pixels of our favorite world-building game.
-Here instead is a photorealistic depiction of the randomly procedure worlds we all know by heart.
-In the 38-minute video, I watched the player carve rock out of a craggy cliff face and build his house in an insanely detailed environment that reminds me a lot of the Steam game Rust.
+Here instead is a photorealistic depiction of the random procedure worlds we all know by heart.
+In the 38-minute video, I watched the player carve rock out of a craggy cliff face and build his house in an insanely detailed environment that reminds me of a lot of the Steam game Rust.

 Not only that, but the far-off environment evoked a feel of the Lord of the Rings franchise; I could just imagine seeing the might city of Minas Tirith in the distance from The Return of the King.
 Personally, the detail and depth make me wish for an actual release of this beautiful version of Minecraft.
 It brings a realism that perhaps some gamers desire—I know I sure do.

 This is a serious engine to overhaul visuals and models, so it shouldn’t be much of a surprise that it may cost you.
 Since this engine is marketed more toward the heavy hitters of the industry—EA, for example—Voxel Farm can charge what they want.
 Here are some of the packages that you can purchase and download:

 This package includes World-building, Voxel editing, Cloud Support, and Procedural Generation.